rodneygauna/TimeAlign/README.md

   - Mountain Time (MT)
   - Central Time (CT)
   - Eastern Time (ET)
-- Copy individual timestamps or the full list to clipboard
+- Copy individual timestamps or the complete list to the clipboard
 - Clean and minimal user interface

 ---